davidkhala/AI/dify/app/type.md

 >　LLM-based chatbot with simple setup
 # basic type: Agent
 > Intelligent agent with reasoning and autonomous tool use
+- Agent Mode is not configurable, always `Function Calling`

 # basic type: Text Generator
 > Al assistant for text generation tasks